Discourse analysis

 In response to increased concerns about student mental health and wellbeing in higher education, we're researching narratives of loneliness – based on student interviews – that can help us unpack the potential causes of these issues, and help educators to address them.

-And in online spaces, where misogynistic trolling of women is a growing issue, we're analysing the discourse of hate speech, and creating a database of online hate crime examples.
-And with this data, we're developing diagnostic tools for the police and other bodies that could further their investigations and help to eradicate the problem.
+In online spaces, where misogynistic trolling of women is a growing issue, we're analysing the discourse of hate speech, and creating a database of online hate crime examples.
+With this data, we're developing diagnostic tools for the police and other bodies that could further their investigations and help to eradicate the problem.

-Our research is regularly published in leading academic journals within the field, including Discourse & Society, Gender & Language, Discourse, Context & Media, Language & Literature, and Language & Discrimination.
+Our discourse analysis research is regularly published in leading academic journals within the field, including Discourse & Society, Gender & Language, Discourse, Context & Media, Language & Literature, and Language & Discrimination.

 Our research covers the following topics